bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 + id:lines

   Set the ID.
 This is currently utilized by the SAMP block to set the default ID if it is not specifically set.
+It is also used by other bundles to pull any subcaption text out of the main caption text by looking to see if any subcaption is specified for their own ID.

 + n:2